Surfing on Sine Waves

-Surfing on Sine Waves is a studio album by the musician and producer Richard D. James under the alias Polygon Window.
-It is the only album released under this name; James is better known as Aphex Twin.
+Surfing on Sine Waves is a studio album by the British musician and producer Richard D. James under the alias Polygon Window.
 The record was released on 11 January 1993 through Warp Records.
 It entered the Dance Albums Chart at No. 2 on 23 January 1993.
 James' previous album, Selected Ambient Works 8592, was then at No. 9 on the chart, and James briefly had two records in the Dance Albums Top 10 under different pseudonyms.
 The 2001 reissue edition includes the previously unreleased tracks "Portreath Harbour" and "Redruth School".

 Background

 The cover of the album features a photograph of Chapel Porth beach in Cornwall, where James spent time with his sisters as a child; James thanks the seaside village in the liner notes.
 The title Surfing on Sine Waves was chosen by Warp founder Rob Mitchell after James mentioned that "loads of people I knew growing up in Cornwall were poser surfers and I didn't wanna hang around with them."
 The record is the second release in Warp's Artificial Intelligence series.